Sunlighter/KanaQuiz/README.md

 These rules use the function `stringify` to turn everything into strings.
 So you can say `(ends-with 3)` and it matches `hiragana-3` and `katakana-3`.

+The `dhn` symbol can be any symbol which contains any subset (except the empty set) of the letters `d`, `h`, or `n`, in any order.
+The letters indicate whether to include symbols with dakuten, handakuten, or neither.

 `for` implements a simple &ldquo;for&rdquo; loop.